OpenTennis/mental-training-tennis/README.md

 # Open Mental Training for Tennis 🎾🧠

-Welcome to the **Open Mental Training** library — a free, open-source collection of guided mental exercises built specifically for tennis players.
+Welcome to the **Open Mental Training** library, a free, open-source collection of guided mental exercises built specifically for tennis players.

-Whether you're preparing for your next match or training between sessions, these tools are designed to help you develop match-ready instincts, resilience, and focus — **off the court**.
+Whether you're preparing for your next match or training between sessions, these tools are designed to help you develop match-ready instincts, resilience, and focus **off the court**.

 ## 🔍 What's inside?